 Panthers' Cam Newton: Resting shoulder again Wednesday

-Newton (shoulder) did not throw during team drills during Wednesday's practice, Steve Reed of the Associated Press reports.
+Newton (shoulder) didn't throw during team drills at Wednesday's practice, Steve Reed of the Associated Press reports.

-Newton has experienced a spell of fatigue and soreness in his surgically-repaired right shoulder since the start of training camp, while the limitations on his activity level in practice have extended through Wednesday.
-As the Panthers remain cautious with their starting quarterback during the early stages of camp, Derek Anderson figures to continue handling first-team reps.
+Newton has experienced a spell of fatigue and soreness in his surgically repaired right shoulder since the start of training camp.
+The limitations on his activity level in practice have extended through Wednesday as the Panthers remain cautious with their starting quarterback during the early stages of camp.
+Derek Anderson figures to continue handling first-team reps in the meantime.

 More News